 Problem Indication

 Football is the most popular sport in the world with millions of players across the Globe.
 According to a study conducted by FIFA (2006), the amount of active football players was 265 million (FIFA 2007).
 In other words, roughly 4 percent of total world population at that time was regularly playing football.
 The amount of fans is even more staggering, with 3.5 billion people tuning in for the FIFA World Cup Final in 2018 between France and Croatia for example (FIFA, 2019).
 Many of these fans were left without their favourite pastime for a considerable time when the Covid pandemic struck Europe and other parts of the world in March 2020.
-Due to strict measures and even complete lockdowns in several countries almost all sports games were postponed until further notice.
-After a few months of lockdown, the Bundesliga was the first major league to restart on the 16th of May featuring 6 matches behind closed doors.
-Other major European leagues such as the Premier League, Serie A and La Liga followed .
+Due to strict measures and even complete lockdowns in several countries, almost all sports games were postponed until further notice.
+After a few months of lockdown, the Bundesliga was the first major league to restart on the 16th of May, featuring 6 matches behind closed doors.
+Other major European leagues such as the Premier League, Serie A and La Liga followed shortly after.
 Global social distancing measures following the Covid-19 pandemic introduced the phenomenon “Ghost Matches”; football matches without any spectators attending.
 Without the fans attendance the matches seemed mere training games.
 Some surprising results in favour of away teams in the first few weeks following the restart renewed interest in the role of crowd support and home advantage.

 Thanks to footballs worldwide popularity, an abundant base of research on the possible advantage for teams playing at home exists.
 Goumas (2014) finds that home teams on average win more games, collect more points and score more goals than away teams.
 Goumas’ (2014) findings resonate with results from earlier studies such as those conducted by (Clarke & Norman 1995 ; Pollard, 2006; Pollard & Gomez, 2009).
 All studies found a persistent advantage for teams playing at home across countries and time.
 However, the exact source of home advantage and the role of crowd support herein remains debatable.
-Pollard & Pollard (2005) for example negate the role of crowd support in the formation of home advantage whereas Smith (2003) argues that the performance boost for home teams as a consequence of crowd support s the main driver of home advantage.
-Crowd support also affect match outcome through referees decision.
+Pollard & Pollard (2005) for example negate the role of crowd support in the formation of home advantage, whereas Smith (2003) argues that the performance boost for home teams as a consequence of crowd support is the main driver of home advantage.
+Crowd support could also affect match outcome through referees decision.
 Neville & Holder (1999) and Bokyo (2007) find that crowds could influence referee decisions subconsciously in favor of the home team.
-This favoritism is often named the “referee bias” term we will use as well in our research from now on.
-Endrich & Gesche (2020) quantify the referee bias in their paper where they find that away teams on average receive 0.3 cards less and home teams 0.5 cards more per match when there are no spectators.
+This favoritism is often named the “referee bias”, a term we will use as well in our research from now on.
+Endrich & Gesche (2020) quantify the referee bias in their paper, where they find that away teams on average receive 0.3 cards less and home teams 0.5 cards more per match when there are no spectators.

 Home advantage seems to be declining over time generally(Peeters & van Ours, 2021).
 One of the major factors behind this decline to is the bigger distance between fans and players, with most of the players coming from countries spread around the world, presumably less connected to the local fans who are used to supporting their local heroes (Pollard 2006; Smith 2003).
 This aspect of crowd support and home advantage has been overlooked in the literature.
 Therefore, we use this unique situation to assess the extent to which potential distance between fans and players impacts crowd support and team performance.